 The Music City, or the Healthy Music City, is home to a booming healthcare industry, which annually generates $84 billion in global revenue.
 Over 4,000 healthcare companies reside in the city, and Nashville houses two medical schools and teaching hospitals.
-Given the city’s abounding opportunities to receive quality health care, it comes as no surprise that the city’s tech start-ups find well-cultivated soil for health care innovation.
+Given Nashville’s abounding opportunities to receive quality healthcare, it comes as no surprise that the city’s tech startups find well-cultivated soil for health care innovation.

 Building a Healthcare Reputation

-In the light of COVID-19, news stations everywhere broadcast fears from individual hospitals running low on space, funds, and equipment.
+In the light of COVID-19, news stations everywhere broadcast fears from hospitals running low on space, funds, and equipment.
 Imagine what this situation would be like if hospitals didn’t work together at all.
-Thanks to a boom in Nashville’s healthcare industry in the 1960s, healthcare companies started working together.
-Due to this innovative transition, over 500 healthcare companies have found their home in the Music City.
+Thanks to a boom in Nashville’s healthcare industry in the 1960s, healthcare companies started working together and over 500 have found their home in the Music City.
 These companies funnel large sums of money and jobs into the local community–Over $38.8 billion and 250,000 jobs.

 Three large hospital companies–Hospital Corporation of America (HCA), Hospital Affiliates International (HAI) and General Care Corporation–found their start in Nashville in the 1960s.
 These companies caused a shift in the US healthcare system: rather than being composed of a decentralized conglomeration of locally owned hospitals, the US healthcare system became a centralized industry.

 HCA Healthcare, which operates 169 hospitals and 116 surgical centers throughout the United States and the United Kingdom, found its home in Nashville in 1968.
 At the time of its establishment, no other hospital company was owned by investors.
 Since then, HCA Healthcare has become one of Nashville’s biggest incubators for healthcare advancements.
-As one of the first hospital companies, HCA Healthcare has come to drive the entrepreneurship seen in the city today, according to the president of the Nashville Health Care Council, Hayley Hovious.
+HCA Healthcare has come to drive the entrepreneurship seen in the city today, according to the president of the Nashville Health Care Council, Hayley Hovious.

 Tech Finds a Match with Healthcare

 - Government-funded technical training programs: The Tennessee Department of Education funds technical training programs in public schools, which create a local pool of talent for employers to hire from.
-The umbrella program is called Career and Technical Education and includes STEM options and aims to prepare students for success in their secondary and university-level pursuits.
+The umbrella program is called Career and Technical Education and includes STEM options.
+It aims to prepare students for success in their secondary and university-level pursuits.

-- Universities and schools: Home to over 20 universities, six community colleges, and 11 vocational and technical schools, the pool of talent in Nashville doesn’t stop at the secondary level–that is only the beginning.
-Students can take their talents further at one of the city’s many postsecondary schools, and employers can easily locate and recruit talent at these locations.
+- Universities and schools: Home to over 20 universities, six community colleges, and 11 vocational and technical schools, the pool of talent in Nashville doesn’t stop at the secondary level.
+Students can take their talents further at one of the city’s many postsecondary schools, and employers can easily recruit talent at these locations.